raymondwcs/ibmcloud/README.md

      state     since                  cpu    memory         disk          details
 #0   running   2020-09-01T07:07:13Z   0.0%   45.7M of 64M   85.3M of 1G
 ```
 5. Test your app.
-Open the URL shown in `routes` above.
-In this tutorial the URL is `http://rs202009011306.mybluemix.net`.
+Open the URL shown in `routes` above in your web broswer.
+In this tutorial, the URL is `http://rs202009011306.mybluemix.net`.

 # Other Useful Commands
 1. To redeploy an app.
 Let's say we made some changes to `rs202009011306` and we want to redeploy it.